-The very next thing you’ll want to focus on is creating content!
-This can be writing more blog posts or creating content for other platforms.
+The first step toward making money as a blogger is creating great content and working on building an audience for that content.
+This can be through writing blog posts or creating content for other platforms.

-Where do your people hang out and where do you think that you can reach them best?
+Where do your people hang out and where do you think you can reach them best?